You can advise us of changes to your details using our online services.

 As a practitioner registered to practise in New Zealand, you have a legal obligation to make sure that your name and contact details are correctly recorded on the Register.
 The Health Practitioners Competence Assurance Act 2003 requires that you keep the Dental Council informed of your current postal, residential, and, if applicable, practice addresses.

-It is of particular importance to keep us informed of your latest email addresses, because we communicate electronically, whenever we can, rather than by print.
+It is very important that you keep us informed of your latest email addresses, because we communicate electronically, whenever we can, rather than by print.

 Because the law requires the Register to be publicly available, we publish the Register on our website and update it daily.
 It may be used by the public to verify your practising details — such as:

 You must advise us if you change your name, or it is incorrectly recorded on the Register.
-You need to provide us with satisfactory evidence such as a certified true copy of your marriage certificate or deed poll.
+You can do this by completing the change of name form online.
+You will need to provide us with satisfactory evidence such as a certified true copy of your marriage certificate or deed poll.
 Officers of the Court, Notaries Public, and Justices of the Peace are authorised to certify photocopies of original documents.